5/1/2018

 How does all this affect the model?
 Not much really.
 I wondered if it would affect the geometry of the bracing system, but the tops'l on the model will rarely be lowered so I only have to deal with it being in the set position.

-4/30: I sewed the bolt-ropes onto both courses, and pockets onto their clews, and a sleeve in the center along the foot, all design to hold the rod made from a couple of vinyl-coated clothes-hangers.
+4/30: I sewed the bolt-ropes onto both courses, and pockets onto their clews, and a sleeve in the center along the foot, all designed to hold the rod made from a couple of vinyl-coated clothes-hangers.
 These items are pointed out in the photo below.

 Being in a sewing mood, I attached the hoops to both trys'ls, though they didn't get bolt-ropes yet.
 I intend to sail her with all 17 sails set, weather permitting.